garygra/verti_bench/README.md

 dynamics simulator, [Chrono](https://projectchrono.org/), Verti-Bench encapsulates variations in four orthogonal dimensions: elevation, semantics, vehicle scalability and obstacles.

 # Installation
 There are two options for installing PyChrono on your computer.
-The first one uses a prebuilt conda packages and is the recommended way.
+The first one uses a prebuilt conda packages and is the recommended way (which is adapted from [official PyChrono installation](https://api.projectchrono.org/pychrono_installation.html) and [gym-chrono](https://github.com/projectchrono/gym-chrono)).
 The second one is for users who need to build the full library from the C++ source.

 ### Dependencies:
 > Ubuntu 22.04 or above.